-Lampejo publishes texts in Portuguese, English, French, German, Spanish and Italian.
-All texts must be preceded by an abstract in Portuguese and a second abstract written in any of the other languages mentioned.
+All papers must be preceded by an abstract in Portuguese and a second abstract written in any of the other languages mentioned.
 Below each summary, keywords should be indicated (three to six).
 The topic should be relevant to the development of field of research of the submitted work.
 The aims have to be exposed clearly and the final considerations should be consistent with the stated purposes.
 The bibliography must be updated and representative of the current state of research in the field of the work.
 The work must be unpublished, that is, it may not have been previously published neither in print nor in digital media, which has ISSN or ISBN.
 Authors must follow all the guidelines contained in ABNT rules in force at the time of the work submission, adapted to texts in philosophy and humanities.

 - Articles may not exceed 90,000 characters with spaces.